sculptor232/memberly/README.md

 ## Introduction

-- unique purchase link for your products.
+- Unique purchase link for your products.
-- support for Alipay and Paypal.
+- Support for Alipay and Paypal.
-- email notification and order-query system
+- Email notification and order-query system
-- built-in customer management system
+- Built-in customer management system
-- integration with Wechat and Telegram
+- Integration with Wechat and Telegram
-- marketing tool to boost your bussiness
+- Marketing tool to boost your bussiness
 - 10 website themes adapted to all modern browsers and mobile devices

 ## Live Preview